pantheon-systems/documentation/source/content/optimize-site-traffic.md

 Similar to the IP blocking methods listed above, you can also target specific unwanted user agents that you may want to block.

+You can do this by [adding the User Agents to `robots.txt`](/bots-and-indexing#indexing-your-pantheon-site) or with `stripos`.

-The `stripos` function implements a case-insenstive match which can be helpful when dealing with mixed bots or crawlers, such as `Curl/dev` vs `curlBot`.
+The `stripos` function implements a case-insensitive match which can be helpful when dealing with mixed bots or crawlers, such as `Curl/dev` vs `curlBot`.

 Remember to replace the example user agent (`UglyBot`):